 But why did this happen?
 A look at the way CBD affects the brain’s pleasure-reward-memory pathways can offer some insights.

-CBD Can Moderate Chemical Imbalances & Reduce External Smoking Cues Through the ECS
+CBD Can Moderate Chemical Imbalances and Reduce External Smoking Cues Through the ECS

 Though it doesn’t provide the high that psychoactive THC does, CBD can act on the pleasure-reward-memory pathways by triggering responses in the body’s own natural cannabinoid receptor system, called the endocannabinoid system (ECS).